 You’ll just keep stumbling across beautiful old cobbled streets, old churches and buildings, and hidden little restaurants and cafes.

 Of course, there’s an extensive and easy to use public transport system in the city as well.
-If you invest in a Roma Pass or a Rome and Vatican Pass, these both include free public transport for the duration of the pass, so you can hop on and off buses or metros as you wish.
+If you invest in a Roma Pass this includes free public transport for the duration of the pass, so you can hop on and off buses or metros as you wish.

 Should You Take a Tour in Rome?